videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 ### changeMic()

 - It is used to change the mic device.
-- If multiple mic devices are connected, then by using `changeMic()` one can change the mic device.
+- If multiple mic devices are connected, by using `changeMic()` one can change the mic device.

 #### Parameters